openlayers/openlayers/doc/tutorials/bundle.md

 Modern JavaScript works best when using and authoring modules.
 The recommended way of using OpenLayers is installing the [`ol`](https://npmjs.com/package/ol) package.
 This tutorial walks you through setting up a simple dev environment, which requires [node](https://nodejs.org) for everything to work.

-In this tutorial, we will be using [Parcel](https://parceljs.org) to bundle our application.
+In this tutorial, we will be using [Vite](https://vitejs.dev/) as a development tool and to bundle our application for production.
 There are several other options, some of which are linked from the [README](https://npmjs.com/package/ol).

 ## Application setup